DIY Pet Physical Exam: How to Check Your Dog’s Breathing & Skin

 Lumps and bumps, which can be normal or abnormal: many older dogs can develop accumulations of fatty tissue known as lipomasopens in a new tab; in order to differentiate these benign masses from cancerous ones, an aspirate can be performed (collection of cells with a small needle); this simple and quick procedure can help your veterinarian determine the nature of the lump and help you decide if further tests or treatment are needed.

-Open sores or wounds, or any ulcerated area of skin.
+Open sores or woundsopens in a new tab or any ulcerated area of skin.

 Foul or rancid odor: this can indicate a bacterial or yeast infection in the skin.